 36. On 17 April 2023, the Board noted that - given the composition of the lists filed for the appointment of the Board of Statutory Auditors - as a result of the application of the list voting procedure to the two lists submitted within the terms indicated in the notice of call, the composition of the Board of Statutory Auditors might not comply with the legal and statutory provisions concerning gender balance, due to the lack of a female member.
 In order to ensure the correct completion of the appointment of the Board Statutory Auditors in accordance with article 37.21 of the Articles of Association, should the legal requirements be met, the Board decided to extend the deadline for the presentation of candidacies for the appointment of a female Permanent Auditor until 6:00 p.m. of 19 April 2023, in the event that the aforementioned possibility occurred.
-Therefore, the Shareholders were invited to present candidacies belonging to the less represented gender (the female gender for the appointment of a heritopic of Association, only in the event that, at the end of the application of the list voting procedure to the two lists already presented, the composition of the Board Statutory Auditors did not meet the provisions of the law and the Articles of Association governing gender balance.
+Therefore, the Shareholders were invited to present candidacies belonging to the less represented gender (the female gender for the appointment of a Permanent Auditor), noting that such candidacies would be submitted pursuant to article 37.21 of the Articles of Association, only in the event that, at the end of the application of the list vote procedure to the two lists already presented, the composition of the Board of Statutory Auditors did not meet the provisions of the law and the Articles of Association governing gender balance.
 Any new applications would be posted on the Company's website by 9 a.m. on 20 April 2023.
 However, no additional application was submitted and, at the end of the list voting procedure on the two lists already submitted, the composition of the elected Board complied with the provisions of the law and the Articles of Association governing gender balance.